lxy1992-thomas/FCVAR-DQ-DNN/README.md

 9. localrqgrid.py: Python code for local linear quantile estimation at each grid point.

-10. ph.py: auxiliary functions for bandwidthaic.py.
+10. ph.py: auxiliary function for bandwidthaic.py.

-data: Concrete Compressive Strength Data Set (concrete.csv), available at https://archive.ics.uci.edu.
+data: log difference return data used in the empirical study.
+The raw dataset is downloaded in Yahoo Finance and the Federal Reserve Bank of St. Louis.